adamsbola/simple_shell/README.md

 $ echo "echo 'hello'" | ./hsh
 'hello'
 $
 If hsh is invoked with standard input connected to a terminal (determined by isatty(3)), an interactive shell is opened.
-When executing interactively, hsh displays the prompt $ when it is ready to read a command.
+When executing interactively, hsh displays the prompt when it is ready to read a command.$

 Example: